Deformation-obstruction theory for complexes via Atiyah and Kodaira--Spencer classes: Introduction

 We use $I_{Y\subset Z}$ to denote the ideal sheaf of a subscheme $Y$ of another scheme $Z$, with a few exceptions.
 We reserve $I$ to denote the square zero ideal of $i\colon X_0\subset X$, and $J$ denotes the ideal of an ambient embedding of $X$ in some smooth $A$.
 The ideal of the induced embedding $X_0\subset A$ is denoted by $J_0$.
 And for any separated scheme $Y$, we use $I_{\Delta_Y}$ to denote the ideal of the diagonal $\Delta_Y$, the image of the diagonal embedding $i_{\Delta_Y}\colon Y\to Y\times Y$.

 We sometimes suppress pushforwards by embeddings, to keep the notation to a minimum.
 Thus $\ko_{\Delta_Y}$ might denote $i_{\Delta_Y*}\ko_Y$.

-{\bf Acknowledgements.} We would like to thank Max Lieblich, Emanuele Macr\`i and Paolo Stellari for valuable comments on a first version of this paper, and Barbara Fantechi, Ian Grojnowksi and Yinan Song for useful remarks.
+{\bf Acknowledgements.} We would like to thank Max Lieblich, Emanuele Macr\`i and Paolo Stellari for valuable comments on a first version of this paper, Fabian Langholf and Pierrick Bousseau for pointing out a problem with flatness in the second version, and Barbara Fantechi, Ian Grojnowksi and Yinan Song for useful remarks.
 Financial support for the first author by Imperial College, EPSRC and SFB/TR45 of the DFG are gratefully acknowledged.
 The second author thanks the Royal Society and Leverhulme Trust for support.